bitfloat/bitfield/README.md

 #>  [1] 4 4 4 4 3 4 4 2 1 3
 ```

-Beware that numeric values that have been encoded in this way likely
+Beware that numeric values that have been encoded in this way, likely
 have a lower precision than the input values (which may not be a problem
-when only rounded values are of interest).
-This can be adjusted by
+in the frequent case where only rounded values are of interest).
+This
-setting the respective parameters in the operator that encodes numeric
+can be adjusted by setting the respective parameters in the operator
-values (a vignette explaining this in detail will follow).
+that encodes numeric values (a vignette explaining this in detail will
+follow).

 ``` r
 old <- options(pillar.sigfig = 7)